Skip to Main Content

 • Ancillary

 Medi-Cal members who qualify for and elect hospice care services remain enrolled with Health Net while receiving these services.
 To avoid problems caused by late referrals, participating physician groups' (PPGs') written policies and procedures must clarify how members may access hospice care services in a timely manner, preferably within 24 hours of the request.
-The only requirement for the initiation of outpatient hospice services is a physician's certification that a member has a terminal illness and the member elected hospice care services.
 Medi-Cal members ages 21 and above may not have palliative care at the same time as hospice care.

 For additional information, see below.